zalenix/portaldocs/portal-sdk/templates/top-extensions-sideloading.md

 ## Overview

 Sideloading allows the testing and debugging of extensions locally against any environment.
 It loads an extension for a specific user session from any source other than the `uri` that is registered in the Portal.
 When unit-testing the UI extension, the developer can instruct the Portal to load the extension from a URL that they specify.
-The extension can be loaded using a development environment, a query string, or it can be loaded programmatically.
+The extension can be loaded using a query string, or it can be loaded programmatically.
 This is the preferred method of testing, and is a basic first step.

 This helps the developer validate that the extension is ready for standard Portal use in private preview or public preview mode.
 During standard Portal use, the Portal web application loads the UI extension from a URL that is part of the Portal's configuration, as specified in the environment configuration file(s) for the extension.